 - Sudden cardiac death (including a rising number of cases occurring in high school and college athletes)

-Most of these ailments are thought to result, at least in part, from frequent, long-term exposure to MSG and other glutamates added to the diet.
+Most of these ailments are thought to result, at least in part, from frequent, long-term exposure to MSG and other glutamates.

 Why is MSG (and other glutamate-containing food) so popular?

-If you’re wondering whether that newest fast-food fad, the Umami Burger, has anything to do with glutamic acid, you’re dead on.
-In an interview with New Yorker blogger Dana Goodyear, Umami Burger’s founder, Adam Fleishman, revealed that he was inspired to start the restaurant chain while researching what makes fast food taste so good.
-The entire point of the Umami Burger is to maximize the amount of glutamic acid (including MSG) in the food.
+If you’re wondering whether the savory taste of the Umami Burger has anything to do with glutamic acid, you’re right.
+In an interview with New Yorker blogger Dana Goodyear, Umami Burger’s founder, Adam Fleishman, revealed that he was inspired to start the restaurant chain while researching what makes fast food taste so good. (source) The entire point of the Umami Burger is to maximize the amount of glutamic acid in the food.

-In fact, MSG is well known for having an addictive effect – doubtless the reason the food industry is so enamored of it.
+In fact, MSG seasoning is well known for having an addictive effect.
+This is doubtless the reason the food industry is so enamored of it.
 That, and the fact that its flavor-enhancing qualities can make even low-quality food palatable.